-Purpose of the bidding process

-The bidding process will help you to select the best contractor for the job.
+Purpose of the bidding process The bidding process will help you to select the best contractor for the job.
 The best contractor is not necessarily the cheapest.
 Sound business practices frequently call for bids from three (3) separate contractors.
 This should provide enough information to compare and select a contractor.

-Scope of work

-It is necessary for you to present all bidders with the same scope of work to be completed if you want accurate and complete competitive bids.
+Scope of work It is necessary for you to present all bidders with the same scope of work to be completed if you want accurate and complete competitive bids.
 It may be necessary for you hire a consultant to determine exactly what the scope of the work should be.
 Accurate and complete job specifications are the most important part of the bidding process.
 Incomplete or inaccurate specifications will mean problems when work begins.

-Job specifications should include the following:

-- Detailed description of the work to be done, including preparation and application (quantity of work and units of measure to be used)

-- Specific materials and equipment to be used

-- Location of the job

-- Timeframe for completion
+Job specifications should include the following: Detailed description of the work to be done, including preparation and application (quantity of work and units of measure to be used) Specific materials and equipment to be used Location of the job Timeframe for completion Licenses and hermits meded.
+Insurance, warranties, quarantees Payment schedules Start and end of the work day Clean up required and how often List of references OSHA requirements The bids should be kept confidential.

-- Licenses and permits needed

-- Insurance, warranties, guarantees

-- Payment schedules

-- Start and end of the work day

-- Clean up required and how often

-- List of references

-- OSHA requirements

-Confidentiality

-The bids should be kept confidential.
 Do not share details with other contractors who may wish to bid.
 Advise your staff to keep information confidential, as well.
 This is another opportunity to set the standard for quality.
-You are looking for the best candidate, not just the least expensive one.
+You are looking for the best candidate, not just the least expensive Continued on next page